How to Prevent a Fire Pit from Rusting

 The one exception to the rule – Corten Steel

-There are always exceptions to everything and if you have a corten steel fire pit then rusting is exactly what you are wanting.
+There are always exceptions to everything, and if you have a corten steel fire pit, then rusting is exactly what you want.

 Corten steel is an impressive material that forms a protective layer of stabilised rust that helps keep the metal safe.